uqiotstudio/mmwave-rewrite/README.md

 ## Configuration/Dashboard
 An example configuration file should exist at ``<project_root_dir>/config_out.json``.

-If the config file exists and the server has just started, then on the server machine run:
+If the config file does not exist, or you want to utilize a new config, then on any machine, run the dashboard via ``cargo run --bin mmwave-dashboard -- -t``.
+In the dashboard, on the right hand panel, add new devices.
+The config can be sent to NATS (and thus connected clients) via apply, and can be saved to config_out.json (overwriting it) with the save button.

+If the config file exists, it can be manually loaded without the dashboard via the commands:
 ```sh
 nats kv add config
 nats kv put config config "$(cat ./config_out.json)"
 ```

-If the config file does not exist, or you want to utilize a new config, then on any machine, run the dashboard via ``cargo run --bin mmwave-dashboard -- -t``.
-In the dashboard, on the right hand panel, add new devices.
-The config can be sent to NATS (and thus connected clients) via apply, and can be saved to config_out.json (overwriting it) with the save button.

 ## Client
 On any client machine, run ``cargo run --bin mmwave-machine -- -m <machine-id> -t``.
 This will start a machine, which should wait until the server is found and then begin listening for any device configurations that match the machine id.